 "Section 1.3.
 Exercise of powers.
-All powers, functions, rights, privileges, and immunities of the Town, its officers, agencies or employees, shall be carried into execution as provided by this Charter, or if this Charter makes no provision, as provided by ordinance or resolution of the Town Council and as provided by the general laws of North Carolina pertaining to municipal corporations.
+All powers, functions, rights, privileges, and immunities of the Town, its officers, agencies, or employees, shall be carried into execution as provided by this Charter, or if this Charter makes no provision, as provided by ordinance or resolution of the Town Council and as provided by general law pertaining to municipal corporations.

 "Section 1.4.
 Form of government.
-The form of government of the Town of Cary shall be known as the 'Council-Manager Form of Government', as set forth in the General Statutes of North Carolina subject to the modifications of this Charter.
+The form of government of the Town of Cary shall be known as the 'Council-Manager Form of Government', as set forth in Part 2 of Article 7 of Chapter 160A of the General Statutes subject to the modifications of this Charter.
 Nothing contained in this Charter shall be construed to prevent the form of government of the Town of Cary from being changed as by law provided.